mdekstrand/cs533-web/week15/index.md

 The makeup midterm is **{date}`wk15 tue long`** in class.
 It covers the entire semester, with an emphasis on material since the 2nd midterm.
 The rules and format are the same as for [Midterm A](midterm-a).

+I encourage you to come and take the exam, as it is the single best way to prepare for the final.
+You can at any time leave the exam, and take it with you; I will only grade it if you turn it in, and there is no problem with showing up, looking at it, even filling it out, and deciding you like your current grades well enough to not turn it in.

 :::{warning}
 If you turn in the makeup exam to be graded, its grade will replace the lower of your Midterm A and B grades, **even if that lowers your final grade**.